Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 But for those who’ve never owned a solar watch, there are still quite a lot of questions that need answers.
 For example, how do the watches exactly power themselves, how long they last, and are they reliable?

-This guide will answer all of these and many more questions regarding solar-powered watches.
-We will also look into the various solar watch technologies, including Citizen Eco-Drive, Seiko Solar, and Casio Tough Solar.
+This guide will answer all of these and many more questions regarding solar watches.
+We will also look into the various solar technologies, including Citizen Eco-Drive, Seiko Solar, and Casio Tough Solar.

 Also, make sure to check our list of the best solar-powered watches currently available.